apache/incubator-datalab/USER_GUIDE.md

 **Note:** If you have GitLab server, which was deployed with DLab, you should use your LDAP credentials for access to GitLab.

-After filling all fields, and click on "Asign" button, you will see list tab with all your credentials for Git.
+After filling all fields, and click on "Assign" button, you will see list with all your credentials for Git.

 After clicking on button "Apply changes" your credentials will be sent to all running instances with analytical tools.
-It takes few seconds.
+It takes a few seconds.

 ![Git_creds_window1](doc/git_creds_window2.png)

-Also in this tab you can edit your credentials (click on pen icon) or delete (click on bun icon).
+Also in this tab you can edit your credentials (click on pen icon) or delete (click on bin icon).

 ### Git UI tool (ungit) <a name="git_ui"></a>